Zalokar excited to lead Tremper program

 And that's a big help, he said.

-Zalokar, who played on Tremper's 2001 WIAA Division-1 state runner-up team, and the Trojans will dive right into the crosstown rivalry when they take the short trip across town to face Bradford on Sept.
+Zalokar, who played on the 2001 WIAA Division-1 state runner-up team, and Tremper will dive right into that rivalry when the Trojans take that short trip across town to face Bradford on Sept.
 4.

-That's certainly going to be an exciting time in a lot of ways.
+That's certainly going to be an exciting time in a lot of ways, he said.

 "To get back (to Tremper) and work with the kids at my school again is going to be an absolutely awesome experience," Zalokar said.
 "My hope is we're going to get this thing turned around and get everyone pointed in the right direction.